mdn/content/files/en-us/web/api/window/originagentcluster/index.md

 Otherwise this property returns `false`.

-Windows that are part of an origin-keyed cluster are subjects to some additional restrictions, compared with windows that are not.
+Windows that are part of an origin-keyed agent cluster are subjects to some additional restrictions, compared with windows that are not.
 In particular, they cannot:

 - Set {{domxref("Document.domain")}}, which is a legacy feature that normally allows same-site cross-origin pages to synchronously access each other's DOM.
 - Send [`WebAssembly.Module`](/en-US/docs/WebAssembly/JavaScript_interface/Module) objects to other same-site cross-origin pages via {{domxref("Window.postMessage()")}}.
 - Send {{jsxref("SharedArrayBuffer")}} or [`WebAssembly.Memory`](/en-US/docs/WebAssembly/JavaScript_interface/Memory) objects to other same-site cross-origin pages.

-Note that this feature is only available in {{glossary("Secure Context")}}.
+Note that origin-keyed agent cluster feature is only supported in {{glossary("Secure Context")}}.
+If a site is not a Secure Context, the `window.originAgentCluster` will always return `false`.

 ## Specifications